patrickfuchs/buildH/docs/def_format.md

 ![Butane without hydrogen](img/butane.png)

 Let us consider first `C1` which has 3 hydrogens to reconstruct.
-The new hydrogens will be called `H11`, `H12` and `H13`.
+We can call the new hydrogens `H11`, `H12` and `H13`.
 The residue name is `BUTA`.
 Since the butane molecule does not exist in known def files, we can create any generic name we want for each C-H. Following the same model as [Berger_POPC.def](https://github.com/patrickfuchs/buildH/blob/master/def_files/Berger_POPC.def), we could name them `butane_C1a`, `butane_C1a` and  `butane_C1c`.
 Applying this to all possible C-H, we obtain:

 ```
 butane_C1a BUTA C1 H11